j99nx/WHSTechNotes/journal.md

 # December 8, 2025
 why i think cars should stop if the bus driver puts the stop sign is that what if a kid drops something on the road and he can't do anything becuase the road is full with cars driving and other thing its a law that people have to stop on a stop sign.

+# December 15, 2025
+What my plans if for this winter break is just chill at home and watch movies